Luna Labs’s Replay automates creation of mobile game video ads

 Luna Labs is launching Replay, a tool for mobile game studios that lets them create endless versions of video ads from a single gameplay recording.

 Based on the Unity platform, the tool could save a lot of editing time and money for game studios as they create video advertisements for a game.
-Then they could test the variations on the ads to see which one performs the best, said Steven Chard, CEO of Luna Labs, in an interview with GamesBeat.
+Then they could test the variations on the ads to see which one performs the best, said CEO Steven Chard in an interview with GamesBeat.

 Chard said this solves critical problems the studios have in generating enough variations on their ads to properly optimize their ad spending.
 It automates the time-consuming process of producing and editing gameplay videos.